phuse-org/SENDConform/doc/SHACL-SENDRuleEg.md

+<link href="styles.css" rel="stylesheet"></link>
 # Modeling a SEND Rule in SHACL
 # A Step-by-Step Example

 ### 0. Background
 The goal of this page is to provide a full, simple, working example of how to model a SEND rule using SHACL.
-The simplistic data structure does not match the more complex schema used in the main SENDConform project, which documented elsewhere.
+The simplistic data structure does not match the more complex schema used in the main SENDConform project, which is documented elsewhere.

+For this example, constraints were structured to maximize information conveyed in the valdiation report using custom `sh:message` for each type of constaint and path.
+Instead of combining the checks on RFSTDTC for date format and number into a single property path, two separate evaluations are made to faciliate detailed messages in the report.
+The desire for detailed messages results in longer shapes that can be harder to maintain.

 ### 1. Data Structure and Implications for Constraints